front-end-intermediate/session-11/readme.md

 ## App Scaffolding

-The createStore() function creates state, returns state, creates listeners and updates state in the most predicatable manner possible.
+The `createStore()` function creates state, returns state, creates listeners and updates state in the most predicatable manner possible.

+Now we will built a front end for our state management system.

 Create a new `index.html` with a spot for our scripts.